TylerJang27/Scav_Hunt_Extension/README.md

 # Scav_Hunt_Extension

 Creator: Tyler Jang
-Last Updated: 9/14/20
+Last Updated: 9/19/20
 Status: Alpha

 ## Overview

 A simple Chrome Extension to create a Scavenger Hunt based on [encoded json](res/hunt.json).
-Only use Chrome Extensions created by those you trust.
+Only use Chrome Extensions and JSON created by those you trust.

+Upon installing the Chrome Extension, right click on the Extension and open up Options.
+There, you will have the option to change the JSON source for the scavenger hunt.
+You can specify the sample JSON, JSON from a URL ([example](https://raw.githubusercontent.com/TylerJang27/Scav_Hunt_Extension/master/res/hunt.json)), or upload JSON directly (*WORK IN PROGRESS*).

+For feedback, please see this [survey](https://duke.qualtrics.com/jfe/form/SV_3RgYWhVtf0fHZpr)

 *TODO: INCLUDE SCREENSHOTS*